europace/kex-market-engine-api/README.md

 The response will be expected as JSON within the response body.

 In general a response with a complete offer and HTTP status code **200 SUCCESS** is expected.
-If the offer is **MACHBAR**, at least one document is expected.
+If the offer is `MACHBAR`, at least one document is expected.

 In case of a technical error a response with HTTP status code **500** is expected.
 The response must not contain an offer, but should give an indication of the cause of the error as <code>supportMeldung</code>.

 ##### Handling incomplete requests

 A complete offer without document(s) is expected.
-The Machbarkeitsstatus is **NICHT_MACHBAR**.
-Vollständigkeitsmeldungen, that point out the missing data, must be available.
+The feasibility status is `NICHT_MACHBAR`.
+Completeness messages, that point out the missing data, must be available.

 ##### Handling shortfall in the Haushaltsrechnung